pensjonatus/flash-fiction/blog/windfall.md

 ---
-title: 'Windfall'
+title: Windfall
 date: '2012-04-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Janice and I were over her laptop, waiting for the page to load.
 First the